bokeh/bokeh/sphinx/source/docs/installation.rst

 Supported Platforms
 ===================

-Bokeh is officially supported (and continuously tested) on CPython versions 2.7 and 3.5+ only.
+Bokeh is officially supported (and continuously tested) on CPython versions 3.5+ only.
 Other Python versions or implementations may function, possibly limited capacity, but no guarantees or support is provided.

 .. _install_required: